 Weight Vest Pros

 Like any training equipment, weighted vests have pros and cons.
 Here are some of the advantages:

 An obvious advantage of using a weighted vest is that it can significantly increase the intensity of the training routine.
 Since you’re adding to your existing mass, it also ends up adding weight to your core.
 This will allow you to perform a full and dynamic range of movements, making your workouts even more demanding.

 Burn more calories

 Carrying extra weight will instantly increase your calorie expenditure.

 Most weight vests allow you to add or remove weight – this feature allows you to determine how much extra load you will be subjected to when you train.
-As you regularly use your weight vest, you will become stronger over time.
+Regularly using your weight vest will make you stronger over time.
 To increase endurance, you can continue adding more weight to the pockets.
 This design allows you to continually improve the intensity of your workout so that your workout remains consistent as you progress.
 These extra weights can usually be bought from the manufacturer of your vest.

 Easy To Transport

 Even if you are not going to wear a weight vest in the gym, there is no denying how easy it is to carry around with you, compared to other exercise equipment.
-One of the main advantages of a weight vest is the fact that you can wear it anywhere, allowing you to do different forms of exercises while wearing it.
-The great thing is that you can easily fold it, put it in a suitcase, and take it with you when you travel.
+One of the main advantages of a weight vest is the fact that you can wear it anywhere, allowing you to do different forms of exercise while wearing it.
+You can easily fold it, put it in a suitcase, and take it with you when you travel.
 Thanks to this portability, you can train efficiently even when you are on vacation.
-It can make cardio exercises such as cycling, walking, and running more intense.
+It can intensify cardio exercises such as cycling, walking, and running.